GenerativeMolMachines/siRNA/README.md

-# Machine learning on autoencoder- and LLM-derived embeddings for the design of highly effective chemically modified siRNAs for gene knockdown
+# Meta-learning on property matrices and LLM embeddings enables state-of-the-art prediction of gene knockdown by chemically modified siRNA

 ## Abstract